Treating refugee patients

-As an interpreter, I’ve witnessed many confusing incidents between immigrant patients and their American doctors.
+As an interpreter, I’ve witnessed many confusing incidents between immigrant patients and American doctors.

-I am going to precisely highlight the issues at doctor’s office due to a difference in refugee patients’ culture and distinct beliefs in treatment process compared to the doctor who is treating refugee patients.
+I am going to precisely highlight the issues at a doctor’s office due to a difference in refugee patients’ culture and distinct beliefs in treatment process compared to the doctor who is treating refugee patients.

 First, let me introduce my fictional characters (based on real people):

 Ganga Maya has some issues with her stomach.
 She’s not exactly sure what is going on but she knows that she’s been dealing with her stomach ache problem since her son got married.
 She thinks her daughter-in-law might have cursed her but she has not talked about it with anyone.
 She knows the fact that her son does not believe in traditional witchcraft.
-Her son, on the other hand, takes her to the hospital every time she gets sick.
-Ganga Maya knows that the western pills are not helping and really think she needs to stay away from her daughter-in-law to permanently cure her illness.
+Her son takes her to the hospital every time she gets sick.
+Ganga Maya knows that the western pills are not helping and really thinks she needs to stay away from her daughter-in-law to permanently cure her illness.

 When Ganga Maya goes to see Dr. Steven